Local Government

 280 Main Street North, Callander

-Official notices, updates, and time-sensitive election information will be posted through the Municipality’s News & Alerts page.
+Official notices and time‑sensitive election updates will be posted through News & Alerts.